-In the event of a tie, the competitor with the highest score at the Electrical station criteria will be declared the winner.
-In the event a tie still remains, the competitor with the highest score in the Engine Mechanical criterial will be declared the winner.
-If a tie still remains, the competitor with the highest score in the Manual Transmission criteria will be declared the winner.
+- Tiebreaker #1: The competitor with the highest score at the Electrical station criteria will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Engine Mechanical criterial will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Manual Transmission criteria will be declared the winner.